transcodeninja/livepeer-exporter/README.md

 This command will start the exporter and expose the metrics on port `9153` for Prometheus to scrape.
 Additional environment variables can be passed to the exporter by adding them to the command above.

 > [!NOTE]
 > This repository provides a [Dockerfile](./Dockerfile) and a [docker-compose](./docker-compose.yml) file to facilitate running the exporter with Docker.
-To utilize these, ensure to first configure the necessary environment variables within the docker-compose file.
+To utilize these, first configure the necessary environment variables within the docker-compose file.
 Subsequently, initiate the exporter using the command `docker-compose up`.

 ### Configure Prometheus